-- (j) CFO Certificate.
-The Representative shall have received a certificate addressed to the Underwriters, dated as of the Closing Date, of the Chief Financial Officer of the Company, in the form and substance reasonably acceptable to the Representative. - (k) Lock-Up Agreements.
-On or prior to the date hereof, the Representative shall have received lock-up letters in the form of Exhibit A from each of the executive officers and directors of the Company and in the form of Exhibit B from DB Energy Holdings LLC.
+- (k) Selling Stockholder's Certificate.
+The Representative shall have received a certificate, dated such Closing Date, of an authorized executive officer of each Selling Stockholder, in which such officer, in such capacity, shall state that the representations and warranties of such Selling Stockholder set forth in Section 3 of this Agreement are true and correct as of such Closing Date and such Selling Stockholder has complied with all agreements and satisfied all conditions on its part to be performed or satisfied hereunder at or prior to such Closing Date. - (l) CFO Certificate.
+The Representative shall have received a certificate addressed to the Underwriters, dated as of the Closing Date, of the Chief Financial Officer of the Company, in the form and substance reasonably acceptable to the Representative. - (m) Lock-Up Agreements.
+On or prior to the date hereof, the Representative shall have received lockup letters in the form of Exhibit A from each of the executive officers and directors of the Company and in the form of Exhibit B from each of the Selling Stockholders. - (n) Tax Forms.
+Each of the Selling Stockholders will deliver to the Representative a properly completed and executed United States Treasury Department Form W-9 (or other applicable form or statement specified by the Treasury Department regulations in lieu thereof).

-The Company will furnish the Representative with any additional opinions, certificates, letters and documents as the Representative reasonably requests and conformed copies of documents delivered pursuant to this Section 7.
+The Company and the Selling Stockholders will furnish the Representative with any additional opinions, certificates, letters and documents as the Representative reasonably requests and conformed copies of documents delivered pursuant to this Section 8.
 The Representative may in its sole discretion waive on behalf of the Underwriters compliance with any conditions to the obligations of the Underwriters hereunder, whether in respect of an Optional Closing Date or otherwise.